gabe-pds/python/README.md

 ## Project 1 - Tic-Tac-Toe
-This is an entry level Tic-Tac-Toe project after following the Pierian Data Complete Python BootCamp.
+This is an entry level Tic-Tac-Toe gane after following the Pierian Data Complete Python BootCamp.
 This project includes the usage of for loops, while loops, if then statements, simple boolean logic, and functions.

+## Project 2 - Black Jack
+This is an entry level Black Jack game following the Pierian Data Complete Python BootCamp.This project takes everything we learned before but adds object oriented programing to the mix.
+First Crack at OOP and I enjoyed it a bunch.
+I hope to use OOP whenever I get a chance in newer projects!

-## Most recent update 11/13/2021 10:27
+## Most recent update 11/14/2021 18:56
 First Project upload and completition
 Updated folder format and directory